 Before I knew it, he had been whisked away again, to be cleaned up and checked over.
 I couldn’t wait to hear that first cry.
 But it didn’t come.
 It felt like we waited an eternity but he didn’t cry.
 I remember asking my husband over and over, is he okay, is he okay?
-He was absolutely fine, but in all of the photos of this time our little one looked throughly pissed off.
-I think I would too though, if I had just been pulled out of my nice, snuggly warm home of 9 months!
+He was absolutely fine, but in all of the photos of this time, our little one looked thoroughly pissed off.
+I think I would too though if I had just been pulled out of my nice, snuggly warm home of 9 months!

-Me and the little one were taken to another ward to be checked over and I attempted to breastfeed him (more on breastfeeding here!)
+Me and the little one were taken to another ward to be checked over and I attempted to breastfeed him.
 He would not latch though and so I spent a lovely half an hour with a midwife with my boobs out trying our hardest to extract some liquid gold colostrum.
 Who said mum life wasn’t glamorous?!

 Left alone with the baby